bryanc8776/github-notes/README.md

 ## Github
-* Web service - can sign up/have an account
+* Website - can sign up/have an account
 * Use to create projects/repos that have version control

 ## Repo
-* Reopsitory - like a project
+* Repository - like a project
 * Can have many files
 * README.md - file in repo